TankaJahari/cyclistic.charliesun/README.md

 Annual members exhibit slightly more missing data in start_station compared to end_station, approximately 0.4% more.
 Ccasual users have fewer null values in start_station data, with a difference of about 14.6%.

---While the pattern may not directly impact our current analysis, it could be relevant for future considerations.
+While the pattern may not directly impact our current analysis, it could be relevant for future considerations.

 ### #outliers